-Despite being an open source PHP framework, Laravel has been evolving consistently to meet the emerging trends in web application development.
-The latest long term support (LTS) version of Laravel was released officially in August.
+Despite being an open-source PHP framework, Laravel has constantly evolved to meet emerging trends in web application development.
+The latest LTS (Long Term Support) version of Laravel was officially released in August.
 Laravel 5.5 enables developers to accelerate web application development by leveraging PHP 7.

 Overview of New Features and Changes in Laravel 5.5